Howards End poster

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Margaret accepts Henry Wilcox's proposal of marriage, choosing to bridge the divide between their two worlds.
 This is her active decision to connect the prose and the passion, the practical and the ideal., moving from reaction to action.

 The Collapse moment at 107 minutes (75% through) represents the emotional nadir.
 Here, Leonard Bast dies of a heart attack after being beaten by Charles Wilcox at Howards End.
-This is the "whiff of death" - the working-class man caught between two worlds is literally destroyed by the collision of classes and moral systems., reveals the protagonist at their lowest point.
+This is the "whiff of death" - the working-class man caught between two worlds is literally destroyed by the collision of classes and moral systems., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 114 minutes initiates the final act resolution at 80% of the runtime.
 Henry finally honors his late wife Ruth's wish and gives Howards End to Margaret.
 This act of surrender and connection allows reconciliation.
 Margaret invites Helen and her child to live there, synthesizing family, past, and future., demonstrating the transformation achieved throughout the journey.